An Insider’s Guide to Toronto: CN Tower Edge Walk’s Celso Calori

 Looking for a memorable dining experience?
 The CN Tower's 360 Restaurant is the place to be.
 Featuring spectacular 360-degree views of the city from atop the Tower and an inventive, Canadian-sourced seasonal menu, 360 is an inspiring gastronomic experience in an unsurpassed setting.
 The restaurant boasts an extensive array of wines from Canada and around the world with its innovative "cellar in the sky," the world's highest wine cellar.

-The award-winning 360 Restaurant welcomes groups, parties, and associations and is the perfect place to celebrate any occasion.
+The award-winning CN Tower restaurant food welcomes groups, parties, and associations and is the perfect place to celebrate any occasion.
+360 Restaurant offers a prix fixe two-course menu for $75 or a three-course menu for $90.
 Reservations are recommended and can be made online or by calling 416-362-541.

 Located at the base of the CN Tower, Le Café caters to a wide array of tastes, providing a delicious range of reasonably priced fresh market fare and beverages ideal for visitors and those on the go.
 Selections include pizza, salads and sandwiches, freshly brewed coffee, gourmet teas and a tempting variety of baked goods.